YaChunT/employment-management-system/README.md

     ```

-13. The application will start running at `http://localhost:8080`.
+13. The application will start running at local server.